ericwoud/buildRKarch/README.md

 ```
 Check your SD card with the following command, write down where the original first partition starts!
 The script will first show you this info before formatting anything.
 Set `SD_BLOCK_SIZE_KB` and `SD_ERASE_SIZE_MB` in the script as described there.
 Don't format a brand new SD card before you find the original erase/block size.
 It is the best way to determine this.

-Change RKDEVICE tyou your device.
+Change RKDEVICE to your device.
 Following devices are supported:

 evb firefly miqi openhour phycore popmetal rock-pi-n8 vyasa tinker tinker-s